 This represents a major change in how payroll operates, as it abandons the concept of running payroll at pre-defined dates.
 It also turns what used to be a manual process run by payroll teams into a self-service one that individual employees conduct independently.

 From an employee perspective, It’s not hard to see why EWA is moving from being a new innovation towards becoming a must-have benefit for many:

 - Reduced stress: no longer do employees have to worry about making a diminishing bank balance last until the next ‘payday’.

 - Easier budgeting: the temptation to spend recklessly on payday is removed under EWA, and employees can plan ahead to withdraw the money they need to cover their regular bills and expenses.

 - Less reliance on credit: with money available to them instantly within their EWA account, employees can save money when unexpected bills arise by using these funds instead of turning to expensive debt through loans or credit cards.

 Earned Wage Access is the approach to pay that the flexible, post-pandemic workforce is looking for.
 It puts them in control of how much they’re paid and when, removes the need for them to deal with payroll teams to do so, and makes it much easier for them to handle the financial commitments in their lives.
 In an increasingly competitive job market, those businesses who are able to provide EWA will benefit, as they will find it much easier to attract new talent, and to retain existing employees, too.

 CloudPay’s global pay solutions are trusted by international businesses the world over.
-Take a closer look at our technology here.
+Take a closer look at CloudPay NOW, our EWA solution here.